Harshitha-Panuganti/Harshitha-Panuganti/README.md

 <h1 align="left">Hi there👋, I'm Harshitha</h1>

-- 🌱 Hey all I'm Harshitha
+🌱 Hey all I'm Harshitha

+🔭 I’m currently working with Power BI, SQL, Excel, Python, and Statistics.

+👨‍💻 All of my projects are available at https://github.com/alinasahoo

 <p align="left">
 </p>